carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 the reason the command to delete an environment is the following.

 ~~~
-$ conda remove --name my-first-env --all
+$ conda remove --name my-first-conda-env --all
 ~~~
 {: .language-bash}